Waterfall in Ntrafi

 Marikes beach (Rafina)

-At a distance of 1.5 kilometers from Rafina, Marikes beach stretches its sand to the bay, 700 meters long.
+At a distance of 1.5 km from Rafina, Marikes beach stretches its sand to the bay, 700 meters long.
 The rocks that surround it protect it from the southwest but expose it to the north.
 Next to the beach is Askitario, an important archaeological site of the first metallurgical attempts during the Early Helladic Age.
-Her name is due to the Hilbert sisters who bought a large area in the area in 1920.
+The name is attributed to the Hilbert sisters who bought a large area in the area in 1920.